Play St. Andrews The Old Course

 The St.Andrews Links Old Course has held more Open Championships than any other.

-On 29 occasions has the Old Course been home to the Open Championship and the event will return again in 2022 for the 30th occasion.
+On 29 occasions, the St Andrews Golf Course was home to the Open Championship, and the event will return in 2022 for the 30th occasion.

 Past Open Champions at St.Andrews include infamous legends of the game such as Bobby Jones, Sam Snead, Peter Thompson, Jack Nicklaus, Seve Ballesteros, Nick Faldo, and Tiger Woods.